DelvinOR/CandidateSpringMVC/README.md

 # CandidateSpringMVC

-SpringMVC application to create, retrieve, update, and delete (CRUD) candidate records to a database in MySQL
+Spring MVC application to create, retrieve, update, and delete (CRUD) candidate records to a database in MySQL

 Successfully adds over 50 records of candidates